(BETACYANINS & BETAXANTHINS)

 Betanidin and IsoBetanidin are stereoisomers (epimers) of one another, and both are present in Beet.

-It is said that PreBetanin (which is a violet pigment) and NeoBetanin are also present, but these may just be artifacts resulting from the chemical analysis, but they are also probably present when the roots are damaged or when they are cooked).
+It is said that PreBetanin (which is a violet pigment) and NeoBetanin are also present, but these may just be artefacts resulting from the chemical analysis, but they are also probably present when the roots are damaged or when they are cooked).

 Important betaxanthines (yellow/orange coloured betalains) present in plants include Vulgaxanthin, Miraxanthin II and Miraxanthin V, Portulaxanthin and Indicaxanthin.
 The most important difference structurally between Betacyanins and Betaxanthins is that Betacyanins retain an un-broken Indole moiety, whereas in Betaxanthins the indole moiety is either absent, broken, or replaced by an amino acid or amine or other small group.